EP Dine is now a part of the ZRG family. Read the press release

 AboutLocationsTestimonialsBlog

-A common movie trope is the lone-wolf lawyer working late in the night to save their client as the clock ticks toward dawn.
-In reality, however, efficient teamwork provides the best and most efficient results for clients.
+A common movie trope is the lone-wolf lawyer working late in the night trying to manage documents and save their client as the clock ticks toward dawn.
+In reality, however, efficient collaboration among lawyers delivers the best and most effective results for clients, creating success for the firm.

 Still, it’s all too common to sacrifice cross-departmental connectivity for today’s task list as faces, legal technology, and work locations all shift.
 Collaboration in law firms isn’t a given, and it isn’t easy—but it’s worth it, particularly when dealing with cross-practice and multijurisdictional matters.